 - Font size: sets the font size of the temperature label.
-The options are: "Small", "Big" and "Extra". - Permanent, "Temporary", "Intermittent" and "Progressive".
+The options are: "Small", "Big" and "Extra". - Representation: sets the temperature representation.
+The options are: "Permanent", "Temporary", "Intermittent" and "Progressive".

-Note: this parameter will remain hidden unless having selected "Every indicator is configured separately" in "Indicator representation" (see 2.4.1).
+Note: this parameter will remain hidden unless having selected "Every indicator is configured separately" in "Indicator representation" (see 2.4).